yunjuc/hangman/README.md

 - In the **frontend** folder, run `npm install` or `yarn install` to install node modules. *(first time only)*
 - With the backend server started, run `npm start` or `yarn start` and the app will be running in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To start the frontend unit test, run:
+To start the frontend unit test, run:<br/>
 `npm test` or `yarn test`

 ## Author